JetBrains/teamcity-documentation/topics/reporting-issues.md

 It is recommended that you take an agent thread dump from the Web UI: go to the Agent page, __Agent Summary__ tab, and use the __Dump threads on agent__ action.

 If the UI is not accessible, you can take the dump thread manually using the approaches described [below](#Taking+Thread+Dump).

-Note that the TeamCity agent consists of two `java` processes: the launcher and agent itself.
+> * TeamCity agent consists of two `java` processes: the launcher and agent itself.
 The agent is triggered by the launcher.
 You will usually be interested in the agent (nested) process and not the launcher one.
+> * Taking thread dumps using the `jstack` commands might require disabling the [DisableAttachMechanism](https://docs.oracle.com/cd/E15289_01/JRCLR/optionxx.htm#BABJAJBA) option by [configuring agent startup properties](configuring-build-agent-startup-properties.md).
+This Java option is enabled for security reasons and prevents external processing from attaching themselves to a JVM.
+>
+{type="note"}

 ### Taking Thread Dump